 3. POLICIES: Let students know they need to sign up for library workshops in advance.

 Is research getting you down?

 Do you get anxious and clammy at the thought of a research assignment?

 Then our library workshops are perfect for you!

-- Find Books: Yes, the library has books and yes, you can find them!
-Through hands-on exploration, students learn the organization of library materials and how to use the library catalog to find books on a research topic.
+FIND BOOKS & eBOOKS: Yes, the library has books and yes, you can find them!
+Through hands-on exploration, students learn the organization of library materials and how to use the library's print and ebook catalogs to find books on a research topic.

-- Find Articles: Research is all about finding and using popular and scholarly articles.
-The library has everything you need to find them, all for free!
-Students are introduced to our EBSCO databases and practice finding various types of articles.
+FIND ARTICLES: Research is all about finding and using popular and scholarly articles.
+Students are introduced to our EBSCO databases and practice finding various types of articles for a research topic.

-- Students practice hands-on research skills in each workshop.
+3. ARRIVE READY TO WORK: Students will practice hands-on research skills with a librarian and fellow students.
 Keyboarding skills and basic familiarity with computers are recommended.